MaxDu17/MediaMarker/README.md

 - the "5" key marks CROSS REFERENCE
 - the "8" key marks QUOTABLE

 After you add a mark, another window will pop up.
 You can type additional annotations into this window.
-Press the "X" on the window to save the annotations (won't be displayed, but it will be saved to the text dump).
-Press `esc` to exit without saving.
+Press "X" or `esc` to save and close the additional annotations.
+If you don't type anything, then no additional text will be added in the report
 The annotations can be easily changed in the code, if needed.

 Note that the 4 and 6 key is not used because it conflicts with the jogging, for some reason.